 Divide the dough into two equal pieces.

-Two equal pieces of dough, rolled into strings
+Two equal pieces of dough, rolled into strings and placed on parchment paper. |

 Roll them to long strings and place them on parchment paper.
 Use your hands and put a little pressure on the strings.